 - Look for faculty with experience in renewable energy technologies.

 - Access to equipment such as solar labs and wind turbines may prepare students for fieldwork and eventual employment.

 Renewable Energy Certificate

-A renewable energy certificate can help students to prepare for higher education courses or assist in getting them an entry-level position.
-A certificate program typically consists of about 12-15 credit hours of coursework.
+A renewable energy certificate prepares students for higher education courses or assists in getting them an entry-level position.
+A certificate program typically consists of about 12-15 credit hours.
 Coursework covers:

 - Energy concepts